Pre-post reminder: TTT’s 3-question survey ends on October 31, 2022! Please take this short survey if you haven’t yet! Thank you!

-As I’ve written about before, spreading the word about my book has been so much harder than I had anticipated.
-When I was writing Real Recovery: What Eating Disorder Recovery Actually Looks Like, I didn’t realize that it would be so challenging to make things happen—find speaking engagements, appear on podcasts, write for blogs and magazines, etc. Sometimes it feels like no matter how hard I try to promote this book, I simply can’t succeed in the way that I want to.
+As I’ve written about before, spreading the word about my book has been so much harder than I’d anticipated.
+When I was writing Real Recovery: What Eating Disorder Recovery Actually Looks Like, I didn’t realize that it’d be so challenging to make things happen—find speaking engagements, appear on podcasts, write for blogs and magazines, etc. Sometimes it feels like no matter how hard I try to promote this book, I simply can’t succeed in the way that I want to.

-Every “no” (and every lack of response) that I’ve faced has been a challenge.
+Every “no” (and every lack of response) that I’ve faced has been an internal challenge for me.
 I can’t even remember how many places I’ve contacted that have ignored my inquiries or have told me that they’re not interested.
 All that I can think about is the deep frustration that I’ve felt over the past year because of it.

 My pride says, “Grace, your book could encourage so many young women as they recover from their eating disorders.”
-My pride says, “There is so much potential for your book; you would be famous if people knew about it.”
+My pride says, “There’s so much potential for your book; you’d be famous if people knew about it.”
 My pride says, “Your book could be a bestseller if only people would let you promote it.”
 But as I focus on my book and my platform and my lack of success, I quickly drown in discouragement.
 Perhaps I need to focus less on my efforts and focus more on God’s will.

 It’s Not About How Hard We Try